Department of Labor Logo United States Department of Labor

 Compared with usual monthly labor force estimates from CPS, the November 2025 estimates have slightly higher variances due to a change in how the November statistical weights were produced.
 (See item 6 above.)
 For example, because of the weighting methodology change, the standard error for the national unemployment rate is larger than usual by a factor of 1.06.
 The slight increases in standard errors may persist for a few months after November 2025.
 For more technical information about this November 2025 change in statistical weighting, see Current Population Survey Composite Estimation, November 2025.

-8. How will the missing October 2025 data be represented in BLS products?
+8. How is the missing October 2025 data represented in BLS products?

-Missing data for October 2025 will appear differently in different CPS products.
+Missing data for October 2025 appears differently in different CPS products.

-A dash will be used to indicate missing October 2025 data in CPS tables, including the household survey “A” tables associated with the Employment Situation news release.
+A dash is used to indicate missing October 2025 data in CPS tables, including the household survey “A” tables associated with the Employment Situation news release.

 For the online Labor Force Statistics (LN) database, the appearance of missing data is determined by the format of the output.

 In the BLS Public Data API, users will see a dash to represent the missing data value.
-Both net changes and percent will not be visible.
-Footnote text “Data unavailable due to the 2025 lapse in appropriations” will be included.
+Both net changes and percent are not visible.
+Footnote text “Data unavailable due to the 2025 lapse in appropriations” is included.

 There is no public use microdata file for October 2025.